PlaidCloud/website/content/en/docs/concepts/configuration/secret.md

 but are specifically intended to hold confidential data.

 {{< caution >}}
-Kubernetes Secrets are, by default, stored unencrypted in the API server's underlying data store (etcd).
+PlaidCloud Secrets are, by default, stored unencrypted in the API server's underlying data store (etcd).
 Anyone with API access can retrieve or modify a Secret, and so can anyone with access to etcd.
 Additionally, anyone who is authorized to create a Pod in a namespace can use that access to read any Secret in that namespace; this includes indirect access such as the ability to create a Deployment.

 In order to safely use Secrets, take at least the following steps: